 - Methamphetamine is also known as crystal, blade, batu, ice, quartz, glass, or simply “meth”

-- Methamphetamine use causes individuals to feel more alert and sometimes euphoric, as well as being more talkative and active.
-A decrease in appetite is also common amongst users.
+- Methamphetamine use causes individuals to feel more alert and sometimes euphoric, as well as more talkative and active.
+A decrease in appetite is also common among users.

 - Methamphetamine also produces an initial “rush” which can last up to 30 minutes, which is far longer than drugs such as cocaine.

 Those who used methamphetamine are at risk of developing a full addiction to the substance.

 - Physical – Hyperactivity, twitching muscles (especially in the face), and sudden, jerky movements in the body

 - Appearance – weight loss (which can sometimes be very dramatic), damaged skin or sores, teeth problems.

 - Mental and emotional – lack of interest in aspects of life that once were highly valued (such as personal relationships); methamphetamine usage becomes the priority above almost all else.
 Paranoia and depression are also common.